 Preparation of a draft journal paper

-A poster and an associated “flash" presentation at a Centre in Physical Sciences for Health workshop.
+A poster and an associated “flash" presentation at a Physical Sciences for Health workshop.

 The taught part of the course and mini-projects are followed by a self-selected three-year PhD research project.
 In order to progress to this full project in the second year of the course students must: